Summary

 Penelope currently teaches the following modules:

-Contract Law (Undergraduate)
+Contract Law (undergraduate)

-European Union Law (Undergraduate)
+European Union Law (undergraduate/module leader)

 In the past she also taught the following modules: